An Algorithm for Learning Smaller Representations of Models With Scarce Data: Correctness

 \end{proof}

 It is important to highlight that equivalence up to homology is a weak relation, in comparison to, say, equivalence up to homeomorphism.
 Unfortunately, this is an undecidable problem for dimensions larger than $4$ \cite{Markov}.
-One implication of \lemref{tauworks} is that, if $Z = X$, the number of calls to $\tau_\rho(\cdot)$ is minimal for any input problem.
-We leverage these ideas to obtain the notion of a \emph{faithful $\tau$-function}: